Mister-Kin/ToggleLanguage/README.md

 An addon for blender, aiming to quickly and easily toggle UI between two languages by using one click instead of repeatedly opening preferences setting.

 ## Features
-- One click to toggle UI language (support 17 languages and hotkey)
+- One click to toggle UI language (support multiple languages and hotkey)
 - One click to open user preferences (support hotkey)
-- One click to setup personal settings for blender
+- Addon's Keymap (support customized hotkey)
 - One click to switch hint mode: default mode and developer mode
 - One click to delete all collections and objects in current scene
 - One click to add video progress bar
+- Auto setup model blueprint reference images
 - ......

 For more detailed features introduction, please see [User's Manual](https://mister-kin.github.io/works/software-works/toggle-language/).